Must-See UNESCO World Heritage Sites You May Never Have Heard Of

 “Every fort in north India astounds with the massive scale of its architecture.
 When you see the hill forts of Rajasthan and extraordinary palaces, dusty history lessons spring to life with full force.
 Amer Fort in Jaipur is one of my favorites.
 And let's not forget Agra Fort—the sheer size of this place is absolutely overwhelming, and the legends behind it are incredible.
 It is the perfect precursor to visiting the Taj Mahal because you can gaze upon it from afar, from the place where Emperor Shah Jahan was imprisoned.

-“As for natural UNESCO sites, Kaziranga is a must-see (and we do on our Wildlife and Tribal Crossroads of Northeast India journey).
+“As for natural UNESCO sites, Kaziranga is a must-see.
 It's sometimes referred to as the 'National Park of Giants' because it’s the only park in the subcontinent that contains all of India’s Big Five.
 In fact, you can name virtually any large Indian species and you are likely to find it here: elephants, buffalo, gaurs, sambar deer, Royal Bengal tigers, and rare one-horned rhinos." –Errin Mixon

 Iran: Magical Landscapes & Ruins